lopalo/party-bus/README.md

 # party-bus

-FIXME: description
+Implementation of some distributed systems and a simulator to visualize and test them.

-Copyright © 2017 FIXME
+Copyright © 2017-2018 Vladyslav Lopalo